NoordGuy/tssi2/README.md

-# libtssi2
+# tssi2 (Transport Stream Service Information v2)

-libtssi2 is a header-only library for parsing MPEG-2 and DVB Transport Streams in the domain of multimedia and data processing applications.
+tssi2 is a header-only library for parsing MPEG-2 and DVB Transport Streams in the domain of multimedia processing applications.

 The entire implementation is provided inline in the headers under the include directory.
 A reference documentation is stored under docs.
 A modern C++ compiler (C++ 14 / C++ 17) is necessary.